 - Create a wind-down period before bedtime: no child can go to sleep after playing or running around.

-- Be consistent and confident: make sure you’re ready to see sleep training If you stop in the middle you’ll confuse your child and make him more resilient the next time you try.
+- Be consistent and confident: make sure you’re ready to sleep train your child.
+If you stop in the middle you’ll confuse your child and make him more resilient the next time you try.
 Your child will also feel your anxiety and play on it.

 Lynne is a freelance journalist and content writer who has worked in the

 magazine industry for many years.
 A regular contributor to Living & Loving,

 her main passions are people and health.
 She holds the Pfizer Mental Health